 About the Award

-Welcome to the Young Chef Of The Year Award, an innovative award making a difference to children and their families, with over 4,000 children across the UK and Ireland taking part in 2019.
+Welcome to the Young Chef of The Year Award, an innovative award making a difference to children and their families, with over 4,000 children across the UK and Ireland completing the challenge to date.

 The award contains 6 lessons that can be delivered during an enrichment week, weekly or across a school year with pupils designing and creating a ‘Meal for their Hero’.
 The meal includes a soup, main course, dessert and drink within a £10 budget.
 Children learn chef skills, seasonality, cooking methods, food hygiene and safety, where food comes from and the importance of food for health.
 It provides an opportunity to link with local Secondary schools, which also supports pupil transition.

-“I’ve loved it every moment
+“I’ve loved it every moment”